thetutlage/alpine-teleport/README.md

 ---

 #### "x-teleport" contents must have a single root node
-The warning is raised when the `x-teleport` template tag has more than one root elements.
-The fix is wrap all the elements inside a parent div.
+The warning is raised when the `x-teleport` template tag has more than one root element.
+The fix is to wrap all the elements inside a parent div.

 ```html
 <!-- ✅ Valid -->